envomp/2019-Logical-Programming/ex05_pies/pies.md

     Sort the filtered results dictionary.

     In order to find the winner you have to sort the results.
+    Results have to be sorted based on the cakes eaten by the competitors.
+    The sorted results must be in a descending order.
-    The more pies the competitor has eaten, the better place they get.
+    This means that the more cakes the competitor has eaten the better place they get.
-    If there are multiple competitors with the same results, the better place goes to the one, who is on the higher place in the names list.
+    If there are multiple competitors with the same result the better place goes to the competitor, whose place in the registered competitors list is higher.
+    For example, if Mati and Kati both have 5 pies eaten and Kati is on a higher place than Mati in the registered competitors list, then the better place must go to Kati (i.e. Kati gets 4th place and mati gets 5th).

     :param competitors_list: is the list of the registered competitors.
     :param results: is the filtered results dictionary.